zflat/dynamo/dev-docs/filtertable-usage.md

 ### There is no way to get the FilterTable::Factory object used to configure the resource

-Especially while developing in inspec shell, it would be nice to be able to get at the FilterTable::Factory object, perhaps to add more accessors.
+Especially while developing in dynamo shell, it would be nice to be able to get at the FilterTable::Factory object, perhaps to add more accessors.